Common Eye Problems

 You're more likely to have some of these eye problems as you get older, but they can affect anyone at any age.

-Presbyopia.
-This is the loss of the ability to clearly see close objects or small print.
-It is a normal process that happens slowly over a lifetime, but you may not notice any change until after age 40.
+This is when you lose the ability to clearly see close objects and small print.
+It's a normal process that happens slowly over a lifetime, although you may not notice any change until after age 40.

-Your eye doctor may suggest using a humidifier in your home, special eye drops that simulate real tears, or plugs that are placed in tear ducts to decrease tear drainage.
-Your doctor may also recommend a new procedure called Lipiflow that uses heat and pressure to treat dry eyes.
+Your eye doctor may suggest using a humidifier in your home or special eye drops that are similar to real tears.
+He may put plugs in your tear ducts to lessen tear drainage.
+A procedure called Lipiflow uses heat and pressure to treat dry eyes.